Çeşme Mosques & Churches

 Location: Musalla, 1014.
 Sk.
 No:4, 35930 Çeşme/İzmir

-Built by Hacı Memiş Ağ the mosque is in a longitudinal rectangular plan using rubble masonry, the outside is constructed completely of plastered cut stone, the roof is hipped and tiled and the single minaret is made of cut stone with one balcony.
-The main entrance is to the north side of the building and there are interlocking ornaments in the form of horns surrounding the mihrab (a semicircular niche in the wall).
-Its wooden pulpit is decorated with lozenge-sliced ornaments, the ceiling is wooden and unadorned.
-To the east of the last congregation area, there is the grave of Hacı Memiş Ağa and his family.
+Built by Hacı Memiş Ağ, this Çeşme mosque is in a longitudinal rectangular plan using rubble masonry; the outside is constructed entirely of plastered cut stone, the roof is hipped and tiled, and the single minaret is made of cut stone with one balcony.
+The main entrance is to the north side of the building, and there are interlocking ornaments in the form of horns surrounding the mihrab (a semicircular niche in the wall).
+Its wooden pulpit is decorated with lozenge-sliced ornaments, and the ceiling is unadorned and wooden.
+To the east of the last congregation area is the grave of Hacı Memiş Ağa and his family.
 The women’s mezzanine entrance is from the east side of the mosque.